renyuneyun/PermiX/README.md

 - [ ] Should `currDir` be in store or as a provide?
 - [ ] Should permission by agent be a store?
 - [ ] Real folder view with drop-down-like browser?
+- [ ] Move folder view as an expandable hanging line, and each permission view as a separate tab / page?
+- [ ] Show parent's permission if current file does not have special permission?

 ## Dev information